aweeraman/odyssey/README.md

 apt-get install clang nasm
 ```

-Set the following variables in the Makefile:
+Set the following variables in the src/Makefile:

 ```
 CC        := clang